jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-20.md

-+++
+---
+title: "London 1777—Appointed Commissioner Of Customs"
+linkTitle: "Chapter 20"
-title=  "London 1777—Appointed Commissioner Of Customs" heading=  "Chapter 20" description=  "Smith remained at Kirkcaldy from May to December 1776, except for occasional visits to Edinburgh or Dalkeith" date=  2015-09-11 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-19" linkbtext=  "Chapter 19" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-21" linkftext=  "Chapter 20"
+description: "Smith remained at Kirkcaldy from May to December 1776, except for occasional visits to Edinburgh or Dalkeith"
-+++
+date: 2015-08-18
+author: "Rae"
+image: "/covers/life.jpg"
+---

 Smith remained at Kirkcaldy from May to December 1776, except for occasional visits to Edinburgh or Dalkeith.